aerogear/graphback/docs/plugins/overview.md

 });
 ```

-Invoking `DataSyncPlugin` like this will update the in-memory schema and resolvers and return them as `typeDefs` and `resolvers`.
+Invoking `SchemaCRUDPlugin` like this will update the in-memory schema and resolvers and return them as `typeDefs` and `resolvers`.

 ### File generation with CLI

 Some plugins can also create files in your project through the [`createResources`](../api/graphback-core/classes/_plugin_graphbackcoremetadata_.graphbackcoremetadata) hook.
 Please refer to the plugin documentation to see if this is enabled.